aquaproj/aquaproj.github.io/docs/reference/usage.md

 OPTIONS:
-   --out-testdata value     A file path where the testdata is outputted --cmd value              A list of commands joined with single quotes ',' --limit value, -l value  the maximum number of versions (default: 0) --deep                   This flag was deprecated and had no meaning from aqua v2.15.0.
+   --out-testdata value     A file path where the testdata is outputted --cmd value              A list of commands joined with commas ',' --limit value, -l value  the maximum number of versions (default: 0) --deep                   This flag was deprecated and had no meaning from aqua v2.15.0.
 This flag will be removed in aqua v3.0.0. https://github.com/aquaproj/aqua/issues/2351 (default: false)
    --help, -h               show help